-For beginning students.
-Learn to keyboard to 25 wpm by touch.
-Develop speed, accuracy and apply basic word processing techniques to letters, reports and tables.
+For students without keyboarding skills.
+Develop speed to 25wpm by touch.
+Develop speed, accuracy, and basic word processing techniques for letters, reports, and tables.

-Individualized skill building program for increasing keyboarding speed and improving accuracy.
-Upon completion of this course, students should be able to type at a minimum of 35wpm with no more than one error per minute.
-Prerequisites: BTEC 101 and 35wpm or instructor permission.
+Individualized program for improving keyboarding techniques and increasing speed and accuracy.
+Upon course completion, students should be able to type at a minimum of 35wpm with one error per minute.
+Prerequisite: BTEC 101 and typing speed of 25wpm or instructor permission.

 See description under COOP 190 for additional information.

 Discussion topics include professional image, business etiquette, sexual harassment, resolving conflict, and diversity in the workplace.
 Must be taken prior to or concurrently with Cooperative Work Experience.

 Individualized advanced skillbuilding program for students who have taken BTEC 102.
 Upon completion of this course, students should be able to type at a minimum of 50wpm with one error per minute.
 Prerequisite: BTEC 102.

 This course covers assorted tasks in Microsoft Outlook.
 Students will use their college email address to create and send email messages, schedule meetings, maintain calendars, and manage tasks.
 Prerequisite: IT 117, typing speed of 35wpm or instructor permission.

 Course covers Microsoft Word in depth: document preparation, formatting, graphics, WordArt, SmartArt, tabs, columns, sorting, mail merge, styles, Quick Parts, headers/footers, references.
 Students will format documents to business standards.
 Prerequisite: IT 117, typing speed of 35 wpm, instructor's permission.

 An introduction to Microsoft Access.
 Students will learn basic concepts of database software and be able to integrate Access with Word and Excel.
 Prerequisite: keyboard speed of 30wpm, BTEC 210, BTEC 214, or instructor permission.